aryaandperimeter/stockprojections/ProjectDiscussionAndPlanning.md

 ## Tech Sector Focus: Apple, Amazon, Microsoft, Google, and NVIDIA

 ## Research Question
-**What are the most significant factors influencing stock price fluctuations within the technology sector, and how can we use these to project future prices?**
+**What are the most significant factors influencing stock price fluctuations within the technology sector from the past 5 years, and how can we use these to project future prices?**

 ---